Alone in the Dark (1982 film)

 Alone in the Dark is a 1982 American slasher film co-written and directed by Jack Sholder in his directorial debut, and starring Jack Palance, Martin Landau, Donald Pleasence, Dwight Schultz, and Erland Van Lidth.
-The plot tells about a psychiatrist's family who are besieged by four escaped mental patients during a power blackout.
-Following Stunts and Polyester, it was one of the first films produced by New Line Cinema.
+The plot follows a psychiatrist's family who are besieged by four escaped mental patients during a power blackout.

+Following Stunts and Polyester, Alone in the Dark was one of the earliest films produced by distributor New Line Cinema.
+The film was shot on location in Bergen County, New Jersey and Palisades, New York in the fall of 1981.
+New Line Cinema released the film in Michigan on October 1, 1982, with its release expanding to California and New York on November 19, 1982.
+It grossed $1.4 million at the United States box office and received mixed reviews at the time of its release, though it went on to develop a cult following in subsequent years.